LoonV/LOO/README.md

 - 👀 I’m interested in Gaming
 - 🌱 I’m currently learning nothing
 - 💞️ I’m looking to collaborate on idk
-- 📫 How to reach me idk
+- 📫 How to reach me when the when the

 <!---
 Veksu/Veksu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.